 Until recently, I have built my business by hard work, and networking.
 I look to build referral volumes, I look after my clients and give them the very best I can every time.
 As Tom Peters would say, I look to provide excellence.

 But now I am getting a stream of new enquiries from the internet.
 And why?
-Because if you Google (yes its now a verb) ‘business development training’ I am no. 2.
-And am I working to get to no.1, you bet I am.
+Because if you Google (yes its now a verb) ‘business development training’ I am currently in the middle of page 1.
+And am I working to get to the top, you bet I am.

 So how did I do it?
 The million dollar question.
 Actually, its not, and the answer is simple.
 I blog.